MarSti97/_Libft_/README.md

 ## Contents

-- 34 Function
+- 34 Functions
-- 9 Bonus functions working woth linked  lists
+- 9 Bonus functions working with linked  lists
 - Printf: As outlined in the 42 subject
 - Getnextline: As outlined in the 42 subject